Better outbound starts with better books

 A better approach to sales territories and account selection, built on best practices from top B2B sales teams

-The sales team of the future is smaller, account based, and agile.
+The inside sales team of the future is smaller, account based, and agile.
 They use dynamic books - a modern way of assigning accounts to sales reps, continually matching the best available accounts with rep capacity.

 Dynamic books ensure that all of your highest potential accounts are always being worked, and that every rep has a book of the best possible account to work.